 Fiction Story: Xuanzang first cut short documentary feature released

-Ven Xuanzang name is frequently substituted with traveler, monk, young man and Hiuen Tsang to promote fluidity of the storyline.
+Venerable Xuanzang name is frequently substituted with traveler, monk, young man and Hiuen Tsang to promote fluidity of the storyline.
 Devas and Angels are used interchangeably within the storyline.
 Devas are celestial/divine beings.
-For full read on Chinese civilization, read the publication here

 The Devil: We meet again.
 Do not let this victory please you.
 The fight has just begun.